-is a "Geopolitical Simulation" game, released in 1994, designed by Robert Antonick and Brad Stock.
+Shadow President is a MS-DOS "Geopolitical Simulation" game, released in 1993, designed by Robert Antonick and Brad Stock.
 The game's scenario is based loosely around the early 1990's and the Cold War.
 Also, the Iraqi invasion of Kuwait is another scenario included in the game that runs parallel to the main Cold War scenario.
-The game is somewhat like a grapical text adventure.
+The game is somewhat like a graphical text adventure.

 This Game Provides Examples of: